AlperRehaYAZGAN/alperreha.github.io/posts/portfolio.md

 ---
-title: index!
+title: Portfolio
+slug: portfolio-1
+description: alperreha personal portfolio details
 publish_date: 2024-12-18
 ---

 Hi all!
-I'm Alper Reha Yazgan, I'm studying Computer Engineering 4.
-Grade at [Yıldız Technical University](https://www.yildiz.edu.tr/en).
+I'm alperreha, I am a Software Engineer who loves fullstack development and devops.

-In my spare time, I record videos about Programming languages and Cloud Computing at my [Youtube Channel](https://youtube.com/c/alperrehayazgan) (You can subscribe if you want :))
+In my spare time, I record videos about Programming languages and Cloud Computing at my [Youtube Channel](https://youtube.com/c/alperrehayazgan) (You can subscribe if you want 🔥)

 I'm interested in: